What can an executor of an estate be held liable for?

 Income Tax liability

 It is the duty of the executor to pay any outstanding tax that the deceased owed to HMRC.
 This includes any outstanding income tax from before their death.
 Failure to correctly identify, calculate and pay income tax that the deceased owed can result in a penalty or fine from HMRC.
-The executor of the estate can be held financially liable for this as they failed to properly fulfil their role.
+The executor of the estate can be held financially liable for this as they failed to properly fulfill their role.

 Inheritance tax liability